onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 #>        |_['ElementConnectivity',array(shape=(3888,),dtype='int32',order='F'),[0 son],'DataArray_t']
 ```

-Polyedral grids (also called NGON) enables faces of arbitrary number of points
+Polyhedral grids (also known as NGONs) enabls faces of an arbitrary number of points
-and elements of arbitrary number of faces.
-Its is made of two connectivities,
+and elements of an arbitrary number of faces.
+It contained two connectivities:
 the NGON described face node indices and the NFACE describes face indices.

 ```python